jdeniau/julien.deniau.me/posts/2023-10-10-metck-fock.md

 );
 ```

-I also like the nock syntaxic sugar, so I integrated similar functions:
+I also like the nock syntactic sugar, so I integrated similar functions:

 ```ts
 fetchMock.put.startsWith(